 For the Olathans, their weaker peaceful neighbors are only good for one thing – exploitation.
 Azezans are worked to death and families are broken up.
-The Olathans are excited to meet with humans, hoping to be able to sell slave labor to them, or at least the fruits of slave labor.
+The Olathans are excited to meet with humans.
+They hope to be able to sell slave labor to them, or at least the fruits of slave labor.
 Porthos can tell that something is very, very wrong.

-At the end of the story, Jonathan Archer has hit upon a fairly foolproof scheme to try to thwart the Olathans and hoist them on their own petard.
-In order to root out the Olathans hiding on Azezi Prime, he proposes a gift of scent hounds and their handlers.
+At the end of the story, Jonathan Archer has hit upon a fairly foolproof scheme to try to thwart the Olathans.
+The idea is to hoist them on their own petard.
+In order to root out any of them hiding on Azezi Prime, he proposes a gift of scent hounds and their handlers.
 Hopefully the act of outing any Olathans will spur the Azezans to drive them out of their home world, once and for all.